graphile/crystal/utils/website/graphile-config/preset.md

 #### `ExtendPreset(basePreset, extensionPreset):`

-1. Assert: `basePreset` has an empty or non-existent `extends` property.
+1. Note: this algorithm ignores the `extends` property of both `basePreset` and `extensionPreset`, assuming they has already been resolved elsewhere.
 1. Let `mergedPreset` be an empty preset.
 1. Let `plugins` be the unique list of plugins defined in `basePreset` followed those defined in `extensionPreset` and not already defined in `basePreset`.